-Introduction to Philosophy
+PHIL 205 Introduction to Philosophy 3 credits

-This course introduces students to basic questions about meaning, meaningfulness, and truth that thoughtful people have asked throughout histoy.
+This course introduces students to basic questions about meaning, meaningfulness, and truth that thoughtful people have asked throughout history.
 It explores sound thinking, and the nature of reality, knowledge, and the good.
-Core outcomes met: CI, W. Offered Fall, Spring, Fall (Sat, even), M1, J3, June, M6 (odd).
+Core outcomes met: CI, W. Offered Fall, Spring, M6 (odd).

-Introduction to Ethics
+PHIL 210 Introduction to Ethics 3 credits

 This course introduces students to ethical theory and the application of this theory to real-life matters.
 Ethical stances such as deontology, utilitarianism, divine will ethics and virtue ethics are explored.
-Core outcomes met: CI, W, V. Offered Fall, Spring, Fall (Sat, odd), M1, M3 (even), M6.
+Core outcomes met: CI, W, V. Offered Fall, Spring, M4.

-History and Philosophy of Science 3 credits
+PHIL 260 History and Philosophy of Science 3 credits

 This course traces the development of selected ideas in the history and philosophy of science, from the ancient Greeks to the present day.
 A primary theme of the course is the nature and development of the scientific process.
 Core outcomes met: CI, O, IL.
-Offered Fall.
+Offered Spring.

-Introduction to Mathematical Reasoning 3 credits
+PHIL 300 Introduction to Mathematical Reasoning 3 credits

 This course introduces students to the basics of propositional and predicate logic in symbolizing natural language and determining validity, and introduces such topics as the logic of set theory, functions, relations, and transfinite sets.
 Emphasis is placed upon strategies involved in constructing proofs.
 While the course presupposes no postalgebra work in math, students with a strong math back- ground have an advantage.
 Recommended for math, computer science, and science majors and for all philosophy minors.
 Core outcomes met: Q. Prerequisite: MATH 231.
-See also MATH 300.
-Offered Fall.
+Offered Spring.

-Human Nature
+PHIL 305 Human Nature

 Readings from different philosophers (such as Plato, Aristotle, Hobbes, Pascal, Rousseau, Sartre) on basic human capacities, needs, motives, and experiences provide the focus for discussions of what human beings are, what they are capable of becoming, and how they get from one to the other.
-Core outcomes met: CI, W. Offered Fall, Spring, J1 (even).
+Core outcomes met: CI, W. Offered Spring, M1 (even).